collective/rapido.plone/docs/reference/access.rst

       PurchaseDepartment
       eric

-This block will be accessible only by PurchaseDepartment group members and Eric.
+This block will be accessible only by the 'PurchaseDepartment' group members and Eric.

-The restriction applies to direct block rendering and element calls, including REST calls.
+This restriction applies to direct block rendering and element calls, including REST calls.